 - “Unbalanced nutrition”.
 The “diet” of an organization is its business processes and technological processes.
 Let's consider insufficient organizational security: disorder in the documentation, responsibility, inventory, change management, etc. This leads to all sorts of losses and security incidents.
 On the other hand, excessive bureaucratization, documentation, and authorization will inhibit business.
 Therefore, a balance is just as important here as in nutrition.
 “Harmful nutrition” is a bad process organization.

 - “Chronic and acute diseases”.
 Security incidents, like illnesses, can be long and latent, or quick and painful.
 Damage from incidents may not be noticeable at first but can accumulate over time, undermining the overall health of the system or organization.
 Vulnerabilities and minor incidents, once accumulated, can break through at the weakest point, at the most inopportune moment.

 The causes and stages of "diseases" described above not only apply to the technical components of information systems but also to the staff.
 If we conventionally consider employees of an organization as a component of its information system, then their psychological vulnerabilities (negligence, talkativeness, boasting, fear, gullibility, etc.) must also be assessed.
 These human vulnerabilities are also often the cause of security incidents.
 Sociotechnical security is a totally different field.
-A lot of fascinating books have been written about social engineering, that is, penetration into an organization or theft of its secrets through psychological influence on its employees.
+A lot of fascinating books have been written about social engineering, and in particular, penetration into an organization or theft of its secrets through psychological influence on its employees.

 Part 2.
-Seven symptoms of cyber disease and diagnostic situations
+Seven "symptoms" of cyber "disease" and diagnostic approaches

 How do you know that your organization or startup need to have a check-up?
 How do you not miss the moment?
 How do you recognize the earliest symptoms?
 Using the analogy above, we can note the following situations that require cyberdiagnostics: